Market

 The aggregate amount of transaction price allocated to the performance obligations that are unsatisfied (or partially unsatisfied)

-as the projects are completed, which is expected to occur over the next 24-30 months.
+as and when work completed on the projects, which is expected to occur over the next 24-30 months.

-The joint venture agreements related to above joint operations require unanimous consent from all parties for relevant activities.
+The joint operation agreements related to above joint operations require unanimous consent from all parties for relevant activities.

 The partners have direct rights to the assets of joint arrangement and are jointly and severally liable for the liabilities incurred by